Tullow Oil's Dorothy Thompson to step down as chairwoman

-(Reuters) - Africa-focused Tullow Oil said on Wednesday Chairwoman Dorothy Thompson would step down at the end of the summer after nearly three years in the role and the company is looking for a replacement.
+Africa-focused Tullow Oil (TLW.L) said on Wednesday Chairwoman Dorothy Thompson would step down at the end of the summer after nearly three years in the role and the company is looking for a replacement.

 Thompson, one of only a handful of women chairing a London-listed company, said it was the right time for her to step back after Tullow last month emerged from a financial overhaul with a $1.8 billion bond and a new business plan under top boss Rahul Dhir.